-University of Maryland Medical Center - Internal Medicine Residency
+University of Maryland Medical Center - Internal Medicine Residency Training Sites

 The University of Maryland Medical Center, a private not-for-profit hospital, is a major tertiary and primary care facility with approximately 750 beds and over 38,000 admissions each year.

 Each medical service is a mixture of patients -- some admitted to the care of the teaching attending and others admitted by full-time faculty attendings.
 The residents provide the patients' primary care under the supervision of the teaching attending.
 We have robust non-teaching services where general medicine, oncology and intermediate care (IMC) patients are admitted.
 Community physicians transfer all the care of their patients to the resident teaching services.
 First year residents are responsible for the day to day evaluation and management of their patients.
 Upper level residents are the leaders of each team and have significant clinical, supervisory and teaching responsibilities.